 Sakha stood to one side and began speaking.

-"Lord Gōtama," said the king of devas, "I have come to tell you that by setting the Wheel of Dhamma in motion you have impressed us.
-We being the devas of the earthly realms, the devas of the hellish realms, the devas of the celestial realms, the devas who delight in their creations, and I, the king of all devas."
+"Lord Gotama," said the king of devas, "I have come to tell you that you have impressed us by setting the Wheel of Dhamma in motion.
+We being: the devas of the earthly realms, the devas of the hellish realms, the devas of the celestial realms, the devas who delight in their creations, and I, the king of all devas."

-"Once the Wheel of Dhamma has been set in motion, Lord Gōtama," the deva said, "it cannot be stopped."
+"Once the Wheel of Dhamma has been set in motion, Lord Gotama," the deva said, "there is no way to stop it."

 The Buddha reflected.
 "Then tell me, deva Sakha, king of all devas, if the Wheel of Dhamma cannot be stopped, then does that mean that my teachings and discourses will one day spread far and wide?"

-The deva bowed his head again, "This I tell you with honesty and sincerity.
-But as an act of gratitude for setting the Wheel of Dhamma in motion, I will show you myself, so that you may behold your teachings, and see for yourself that what I say is true."
+The deva bowed his head again.
+"This I tell you with honesty and sincerity.
+But as an act of gratitude for setting the Wheel of Dhamma in motion, I will show you personally, so that you may behold your teachings, and see for yourself that what I say is true."

 "You will take me with you, then," said the Buddha.